iaacornus/silverblue-postinstall_upgrade/README.md

 ## Notification when battery threshold is reached

 I created a systemd service and timer in `systemd/` that checks the battery level and state once every 15 minutes to check whether the laptop is still plugged when the battery threshold is reached.
-Move `battery-threshold.service` and `battery-threshold.timer` in `$HOME/.config/systemd/user/` and do
+Move `battery-threshold.service` and `battery-threshold.timer` in `$HOME/.config/systemd/user/`.
+Then create a `.sys` directory inside your `$HOME` with `mkdir $HOME/.sys` and move `battery-notify.sh` inside the created directory, then activate the service and timer:

 ```
 systemctl --user enable battery-threshold.service